Hempstead, New York: Economy

-Government and politics
+Government

-The town is headed by Donald X. Clavin, Jr. (R) of Garden City.
+Town government

+As of 2025, the Town of Hempstead is headed by John R. Ferretti, Jr. (R–Levittown).
 The responsibilities of the office include presiding over meetings of the Town Council and directing the legislative and administrative function of that body.
 The position also entails creating and implementing the town's budget.
 One famous former supervisor was Republican Alfonse D'Amato, who later represented New York in the United States Senate from 1981 to 1999.

 Prior to 1994, the town also had a Presiding Supervisor, who along with the Supervisor, sat on what was then Nassau County's main governmental body, the Board of Supervisors, along with the Supervisors of the towns of North Hempstead and Oyster Bay and the independent cities of Long Beach—formerly a part of Hempstead Town until its incorporation as a separate municipality in 1922—and Glen Cove, which had been carved out of Oyster Bay Town in 1917.
 Typically, the Presiding Supervisor, besides chairing the weekly county Board of Supervisors meetings, acted as the senior official in the town government with the Supervisor in a more junior, subordinate role; a number of Supervisors moved up to Presiding Supervisor whenever that office became vacant, including, in succession during the 1970s, Ralph G. Caso and Francis T. Purcell, both of whom later went on to become the county executive, and then Al D'Amato, before he moved up to the Senate.
 Having the Presiding Supervisor on the county board along with the Supervisor gave Hempstead—by far the most populous of the county's three towns and two cities—the most clout on that body.
 However, in 1993–94, a federal judge ruled that the board's makeup violated the one-person, one-vote constitutional principle and also gave no representation to the country's growing minority population.
 As a result of that ruling, the Board of Supervisors was replaced by a 19-member county legislature.
 Gregory P. Peterson served as the last Presiding Supervisor, as the position was abolished with the demise of the county board.

 The Current Tax Collector is Jeanine Driscoll.

+Hempstead Town Council

-The Town Council comprises six voting members, elected from a councilmanic district.
+The Hempstead Town Council comprises six voting members, elected from a councilmanic district.
 Their primary function is to adopt the annual budget, adopting and amending the town code and the building zone ordinances, adopting all traffic regulations, and hearing applications for changes of zone and special exceptions to zoning codes.

-As of 2022, the council members are:
+As of 2023, the council members are: